hackerinthewoods/hackerinthewoods.com/source/posts/2015-07-20-an-experiment-in-refactoring-ember-properties.md

 Let's look at how we could save ourselves from manually having to define lots of boilerplate properties.

-## Higher Order Functions
-Any function that takes another function as a parameter, or returns a function as its result is a Higher Order Function.
-Given that functions are first class citizens in Javascript, it's pretty easy, even casual to use Higher Order Functions to clean up functions that differ only by name and the property referenced.
-Can we use Higher Order Functions to create the `notEmpty` Computed Properties for us?
-Let's see.

 ## Take 1: Using Ember's `defineProperty` Method

 Ember provides a method which allows you to perform a basic level of meta-programming by defining properties at runtime.
 The parameters for `defineProperty` are (basically):